 Methylene blue and blood disorders

 It was also used to treat methemoglobinemia - a rare blood disorder that affects how red blood cells deliver oxygen throughout your body (2).
+It has also been used to treat cyanide poisoning.

-Methylene blue, mitochondria and anti-ageing
+Methylene blue, mitochondria and anti-aging

 Methylene blue is also a mitochondria-targeting antioxidant with a low redox value allowing it to convert rapidly between reduced and oxidised forms.
-One study showed it had enormous potential for skin care (3).
+As long ago as 1907, German biochemist Paul Ehrlich described MB as a 'Magic Bullet' because it could both recognise and then target cells with impaired mitochondrial function.

-The potent ROS scavenging efficacy when used in cultured human skin fibroblasts derived from healthy donors and from patients with progeria, showed that MB was extremely effective in stimulating skin fibroblast proliferation and delaying cellular senescence.
+The potent ROS scavenging efficacy, when used in cultured human skin fibroblasts derived from healthy donors and from patients with progeria, showed that MB was extremely effective in stimulating skin fibroblast proliferation and delaying cellular senescence.
 As we age, Reactive Oxygen Species (ROS) decrease collagen synthesis and increase collagen breakdown.
 Methylene blue is very effective at blocking ROS.

 Methylene blue and autophagy